sedol1339/files/abstracts.md

     - Reverberative and additive noise augmentation improves generalization performance across domains.
     - We provided a recipe for a community-reproducible robust ASR model, which can be trained with a couple of public audio datasets, and language models trained on the Common Crawl dataset

+Ling, S., & Liu, Y. (2020).
+DeCoAR 2.0: Deep Contextualized Acoustic Representations with Vector Quantization. arXiv, 2012.06659.
+Retrieved from https://arxiv.org/abs/2012.06659v1

+Liu, A. T., Li, S.-W., & Lee, H.-y.
+(2020).
+TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech. arXiv, 2007.06028.
+Retrieved from https://arxiv.org/abs/2007.06028v3

 Nguyen, T. A., de Seyssel, M., Rozé, P., Rivière, M., Kharitonov, E., Baevski, A., ...Dupoux, E. (2020).
 The Zero Resource Speech Benchmark 2021: Metrics and baselines for unsupervised spoken language modeling. arXiv, 2011.11588.
 Retrieved from https://arxiv.org/abs/2011.11588v2

     - We introduce a new unsupervised task, spoken language modeling: the learning of linguistic representations from raw audio signals without any labels.
 We suggest that self-supervised acoustic models may actually go beyond acoustic modeling, learning their own LM from raw audio.
     - We introduced the new Zero Resource Speech Benchmark 2021 for spoken language models.
 It is composed of 4 zero-shot tests probing 4 linguistic levels: acoustic, lexical, syntactic and semantic.
 They are zero-shot in that they do not require training a classifier.
     - A self-supervised pipeline of Contrastive Predictive Coding + k-means clustering + LM (LSTM or BERT), trained on LibriSpeech, can perform above chance on all of these tests, while being worse than text-based models trained on the same data.
+    - Seems like there is another close paper (another version?): https://arxiv.org/abs/2102.01192v2

 Pratap, V., Xu, Q., Sriram, A., Synnaeve, G., & Collobert, R. (2020).
 MLS: A Large-Scale Multilingual Dataset for Speech Research. arXiv, 2012.03411.
 Retrieved from https://arxiv.org/abs/2012.03411v2

-    - We intoduce Multilingual LibriSpeech (MLS) dataset derived from read audiobooks from LibriVox and consists of 8 languages, including about 44.5K hours of English and a total of about 6K hours for other languages
+    - We intoduce the Multilingual LibriSpeech (MLS) dataset derived from read audiobooks from LibriVox and consists of 8 languages, including about 44.5K hours of English and a total of about 6K hours for other languages

+Ravanelli, M., Zhong, J., Pascual, S., Swietojanski, P., Monteiro, J., Trmal, J., & Bengio, Y. (2020).
+Multi-task self-supervised learning for Robust Speech Recognition. arXiv, 2001.09239.
+Retrieved from https://arxiv.org/abs/2001.09239v2

 Rivière, M., Joulin, A., Mazaré, P.-E., & Dupoux, E. (2020).
 Unsupervised pretraining transfers well across languages. arXiv, 2002.02848.
 Retrieved from https://arxiv.org/abs/2002.02848v1